 Make no mistake about it, people are talking about your company online.
 One of the most important facets of a social media marketing campaign is tracking and responding to what people say about you online.
 We will monitor popular gathering places online and tell you when someone says something positive or negative about you and give you an opportunity to respond.
 Responding to criticism in a public forum is a great way to show people you care about quality, and solving a customer's problem in front of an audience sends a very powerful, positive message about your company's commitment to excellence.

-Webtivity Design Solutions has a large audience who follows our social media sites.
+Webtivity Marketing & Design has a large audience who follows our social media sites.
 We also have many social media sites we operate for our clients.
 When you hire Webtivity for your social media campaign we will leverage our large audience to immediately generate a fan base for you.
 Over time we will reach out to others and continually grow your fan base.
 If you are broadcasting helpful or fun information, your followers will "re- tweet" your message to their audiences, propagating the viral effect of social media.